reubenconducts/reubenconducts.github.io/_posts/2025-04-01-ee-coconut.md

 This may not be as drastic or damaging as it sounds: results by [Voita et al. (2019)](https://arxiv.org/pdf/1905.09418) show that upwards of 90% of attention heads in some layers can be pruned with only a little impact on performance.
 Therein, the authors expand the idea of **layer-wise relevance propagation** (until then used for relevance of specific neurons, see [Bach et al. (2015)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130140)) to determine relevance of attention heads for specific tasks.
 By fine-tuning a transformer with a regularizing objective that encourages attention-head dropout, they were able to cut heads in half across the model as a whole with only 1% loss in accuracy.

+Alternatively, one may use the effiency gains from attention head pruning to create models that are even more accurate for a given parameter count ([Shim et al. (2023)](https://arxiv.org/pdf/2110.03252)).

 ## Pruning Entire Layers

 Many techniques for pruning models are subtle: excising single neurons or even attention heads.
 What about entire layers?
+By pruning a layer, we are able to save nearly $1/\#\textsf{layers}$ times the model FLOPs, an enormous amount.
+In [Gromov et al. (2025)](https://arxiv.org/pdf/2403.17887), the authors find that up to *half* of the layers in a model can be removed before experiencing noticeable accuracy gains, leading to a nearly 100% speedup in inference.
+The authors use *angular block distance*, a cosine similarity measure of how much a block of layers influences the residual stream, to determine which layers to delete.
+Interestingly, they determined that different tasks respond differently to layer deletion: performance on the GSM8K grade-school arithmetic dataset degrades almost immediately, while that on the MMLU dataset is far more robust to layer deletion.

+Given that layers account for nearly all FLOPs in a model, deleting layers appears to be the easiest and most immediately beneficial form of structured pruning, from a computational cost perspective.
+Faster inference affords models the chance to generate more tokens within the same time frame, which, as we will see below, greatly expands their reasoning capacity.

 # Chain-of-Thought Prompting

-One of the most successful strategies for improving LM reasoning ability has been to prompt the model to reason through tasks step-by-step, with a series of intermediate reasoning steps.
+One of the most successful strategies for improving LM reasoning ability has been to prompt the model to reason through tasks step-by-step, with a series of intermediate reasoning steps, utilizing more tokens to make up for any lack in inherent ability of the base model.
 This makes intuitive sense for models trained on next-token-prediction: by performing small steps bit-by-bit, essentially tracking the state of the task, the model is more likely to maintain an accurate representation of the task at hand.
+This approach to reasoning is called **chain of thought prompting (CoT)**.

-Chain-of-thought prompting was first introduced in a [landmark paper](https://arxiv.org/pdf/2201.11903) by Wei et al. in 2022.
+Chain-of-thought prompting was systematically studied in a [landmark paper](https://arxiv.org/pdf/2201.11903) by Wei et al. in 2022.
 Therein, the authors demonstrate on multiple LMs of multiple sizes that training a model to verbalize its reasoning can lead to significant gains in reasoning ability on certain complex reasoning tasks.

 <div style="display: flex; flex-direction: row; flex-wrap: wrap; margin-bottom: 20px; align-items: center;">